Snow White: Iberian Peninsula

 One of the first Portuguese versions was collected by Francisco Adolfo Coelho.
 It was titled The Enchanted Shoes (Os sapatinhos encantados), where the heroine is the daughter of an innkeeper, who asks muleteers if they have seen a woman prettier than she is.
 One day, one answers that her daughter is prettier.
 The daughter takes refugee with a group of robbers who live in the forest, and the role of the apple is fulfilled by the titular enchanted shoes.
 Zófimo Consiglieri Pedroso collected another version, titled The Vain Queen, in which the titular queen questions her maids of honor and servants who's the most beautiful.
 One day, when she asks the same question to her chamberlain, he replies the queen's daughter is more beautiful than she is.
-The queen orders her servants to behead her daughter bring back his tongue as proof, but they instead spare her and bring the queen a dog's tongue.
+The queen orders her servants to behead her daughter and bring back her tongue as proof, but they instead spare her and bring the queen a dog's tongue.
 The princess is taken in by a man, who gives her two options, to live with him as either his wife or his daughter, and the princess chooses the second.
 The rest of the tale is quite different from most versions, with the titular queen completely disappeared from the story, and the story focusing instead of a prince that falls in love with the princess.